Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 When Sissel gives up on his own illusion of being Yomiel and reverts back to his soul's basic flame-form.
 This one single moment just screams "We know nothing about that poor guy and he knows nothing either.
 Everything was wrong, we knew nothing, all the time.
 We were and are at zero, despite all our efforts.
 And it's almost Dawn."

-While we're on the topic, this exchange is one of the most memorable, to me:
+While we're on the topic, this exchange:

 Lynne: S-Sissel!
 Look at you!
 What happened?